Head and Brain Injury Claims

 Do sporting bodies take head injuries seriously enough?

 Jan Vertonghen and Christoph Kramer.
-Both are professional football players who have suffered head injuries whilst playing in high profile...Read more
+Both are professional football players who have suffered injuries whilst playing in high-profile matches; both...Read more

 Complementary Therapies for Traumatic Brain Injury

 Complementary therapies can be extremely effective for those who have experienced serious injury – not as an alternative to serious medical...Read more

 Meet our Head & Brain Injury Solicitors View the whole team